SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 The buyer is from out of state.
 Does Washington require anything special?

 Your obligations as the seller are the same regardless of where the buyer lives.
-Sign the title, complete the Bill of Sale, remove your plates, and file the Report of Sale within 5 days.
+Sign the title, complete the Bill of Sale, remove your plates, and file the Report of Sale within 5 days (excluding weekends and state holidays).

 The buyer will register the vehicle in their home state according to their local rules.
 They may need a VIN inspection or additional paperwork in some states, but that’s their responsibility to sort out.